 - handing back the vehicle without incurring any additional financial cost

-- part exchanging it for a another car under a new PCP deal
+- part-exchanging it for another car under a new PCP deal

 Why should I consider one of these car finance deals?

-Choosing one of these schemes will free you to concentrate on finding the right car for you.
+Choosing one of these schemes will free you to concentrate on finding the right car.
 You can choose your own dealership (as long as it is reputable) or you can use one of the finance company’s preferred network of dealers.
 You don’t even need a part exchange vehicle or deposit because many finance companies will fund the entire purchase of your new car.

 What are the downsides?

 Both PCP and HP are credit agreements and you should ensure that you can afford the monthly payments before entering into one of them.
 Because you don’t own the car outright until the final or balloon payment is made, if you fail to keep up with repayments then you could end up having the car repossessed.
 The typical interest costs of both of these forms of finance are higher than taking out a personal loan and buying the car outright.